Using Composition in Landscape Photography on Yellow Mountain

 Use A Tripod To Improve Composition

-When it comes to more contemplative photography, such as landscape and architecture, the act of slowing down the process of composing your images, within the camera’s viewfinder, can make a huge difference to the communicative power of the photos you make.
+When it comes to more contemplative photography, such as landscape and architecture, the act of slowing down the process of composing your images can make a huge difference to the communicative power of the photos you make.

-Under the right circumstances consider employing a tripod to slow down the process of image making and encourage a more contemplative and careful approach to making photos.
+Under the right circumstances consider employing a tripod so that you can slow down the process of image making and encourage a more contemplative and careful approach to image composition.

 Composition Can Affect The Mood Of Your Photos